 There are ample opportunities for fellows to pursue projects and to get involved with clinical and research activities.
 Mount Sinai has a firm commitment to providing mentorship and guidance to trainees.

 The Fellowship Selection Process

-Two fellows will be selected to begin fellowship in July of 2012.
-Requirements for fellowship include completion of a neurology residency within the United States, or equivalent certification, to be arranged by the fellowship director, division director and institution.
+Fellows will be selected to begin fellowship in July of 2016.
+Requirements for fellowship include completion of a Neurology residency within the United States or equivalent certification, to be arranged by the fellowship director, division director, and institution.
 All fellows must be eligible for, and apply for, a New York State license and DEA number.
-All fellows must provide a written personal statement, which must accompany their CV, along with three letters of reference, one of which must be written by their department chairman.
+All fellows must provide a written personal statement which must accompany their CV, along with three letters of reference (one of which must be written by their department chairman).

-During the interview process, fellows will meet with the clinical attendings, and will also have the opportunity to learn about the activities of the division.
-Fellowship applications and interview results will be discussed by all of the clinical attendings, and a rank list will be generated.
-Mount Sinai participates in the collective match agreement, along with about ten other institutions.
-No offers of fellowship will be given until Monday, October 3, 2011 .
+During the interview process, fellows will meet with the clinical attendings and will also have the opportunity to learn about the activities of the division.
+Fellowship applications and interview results will be discussed by all of the clinical attendings and a rank list will be generated.
+Mount Sinai participates in the San Francisco match.

 Amar Patel (2013)